-Andreessen Horowitz Gets a New General Partner in Jorge Conde
+Andreessen Horowitz gets a new general partner in Jorge Conde

 Pande, like Conde, also has experience in startups.
 In 2014, for example, he cofounded Globavir, a seed-funded infectious disease company.
 Pande also founded Folding@home, a now 17-year-old distributed computing project for disease research.

-Pande says the two plan to work together closely, rather than divide up based on particular areas of interest.
+Pande says the two plan to work together closely, rather than divide their attention based on particular areas of interest.
 That means together investing a $200 million fund called the AH Bio Fund that Andreessen Horowitz pulled together in 2015, as it was hiring Pande.

 Asked if Conde’s hiring means a second bio fund is imminent (a new general partner often signals as much), Pande declines to say, though he does note that he is already “ahead of schedule” in investing that debut fund, which has now been used to make 11 investments in 10 startups across a variety of disciplines.

 Those companies — six of which have begun as seed-stage investments — include Freenome, PatientPing, Cardiogram, Q.bio, Apeel, and TL Biolabs.

 The firm has also backed several companies whose funding has yet to be announced.

 0